Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 complete the diet.
 Won 3 tins

-condensed milk for Best Bn Comp
+condensed milk for Best Bn [[Comp?]]

-3 bottles wine to Casey for best
+3 bottles wine to Carey for best

-quarters and 3 bottles to Ewart
+quarters and 3 bottles for Ewart

-for largest airdrome parties.
+for largest aerodrome parties.
 "B"

 Bn leads in almost everything.